 Years of relentless growth driven by high-paid tech workers have given San Francisco some of the highest living costs in the country, meaning even those with fat paychecks can struggle to make ends meet.

-Houses are famously expensive – an obstacle for aspiring homeowners.
-The average home price is a staggering $1.4 million in San Francisco, according to the Cost of Living Index, and the median home value is the highest among the 11 most expensive cities in the U.S.
+Houses are famously expensive – a seemingly insurmountable obstacle for aspiring homeowners.
+The average home price is a staggering $1.5 million in San Francisco, according to C2ER's cost of living index, and the median home value is by far the highest among the 11 most expensive cities to live in the U.S.

 Renters don't fare much better.
-The average rent for an apartment in San Francisco is $3,718 a month.
-That's three times the national average.
-Indeed, overall, housing-related costs in San Francisco are four times greater than the national average.
+The average rent for an apartment in San Francisco is $3,585 a month.
+That's 2.6 times the national average.
+Indeed, overall, housing-related costs in San Francisco are more than four times greater than the national average.

 And the nosebleed prices don't stop there.
-Groceries, utilities, healthcare and transportation expenses run anywhere from 30% to more than 40% higher than what the typical American pays.
+Groceries, utilities, healthcare and transportation expenses all run anywhere from 30% to almost 40% more than what the typical American pays.
 Even miscellaneous goods and services are nearly a quarter more expensive than the national average.